 1. Predictive Analysis:

-Realizing the real danger of a health crisis, telehealth solutions have gained impetus in the predictive analysis of multiple dimensions of healthcare, such as early identification of disease, tailor-made care management, optimizing electronic health records, etc. Custom healthcare software solutions are increasingly addressing this need for predicting future health outcomes.
+Realizing the real danger of a digital health crisis, telehealth solutions have gained impetus in the predictive analysis of multiple dimensions of healthcare, such as early identification of disease, tailor-made care management, optimizing electronic health records, etc. Custom healthcare software solutions are increasingly addressing this need for predicting future health outcomes.
 In just a question of 3 months, between February 2020 and April 2020, the telehealth growth statistics boomed 78 times higher for out-patient care.

 2. Population Health Management:

 The key to preventive care is improving care and adherence by enhancing population health management through intuitive workflows, increased involvement, physician engagement, user-friendly IT solutions, and seamless communication tactics.
 Therefore, telemedicine applications for healthcare are adopting health care management solutions to address these goals.
 Recent statistics for telehealth are projected to reach $559.52 billion by 2027, with a CAGR of 25.2%.

 Healthcare has adapted to virtual and social distancing strategies, enabled through electronic data interchange, chatbots, video conferencing, etc. Peripheral medical devices, incorporated with telehealth mobile apps, are being used and controlled remotely to enhance telehealth opportunities.
 According to a recent survey, “in March 2020 alone, American patients who installed and used telehealth applications grew up by 154% in comparison to March 2019.
 After the peak, this number reached 200 million people.”